-In the following weeks, the small granules became more regular in shape and progressively increased in size, while more flocculent sludge washed out from the bioreactor, resulting in the accumulation of the aerobic granules with high settling velocity.
-Finally, mature granules formed after 30 days of inoculation with average diameter is 2.0 mm.
-The compact mature granules were smooth with a solid surface and contributes to a stable operation of the bioreactor.
+In the following weeks, the small granules became more regular in shape and progressively increased in size, while more flocculent sludge washed out from the bioreactor, resulting in the accumulation of the aerobic granules with high settling ability.
+Finally, mature granules formed after 30 days of inoculation with average diameter of 2.0 mm.
+The compact mature granules were smooth with a solid surface and contribute to a stable operation of the bioreactor.

-Figure 1: Images of granules at 50°C after startup at (a) 15 d and (b) 30 d
+Figure 1: Images of granules at 50 °C after startup at (a) day-15 and (b) day-30